-In order to effectively integrate flood risk management and ecosystem enhancements, it is critical to have guidance related to: a) estimated species and habitat needs; b) what subset of those needs can be achieved within the geographic extent of and through the implementation, operation, and management of the flood system; and c) what the measurable performance objectives (for both ecosystem and flood benefits) are, by region within the flood system, to define success and guide and inform both regional project development and basin level design.
-The CS can be used as one means, both before and after implementation of projects, to track outcomes, measure performance, and assess success in these critical areas (a-c) relative to CVFPP goals.
-In order to effectively track outcomes, the Advisory Committee respectfully recommends that:

-Hydraulic and Environmental Baselines 22.
-The Board address the need for establishment of environmental and hydraulic baselines for the purposes of outcome tracking.
-For the purposes of measuring and assessing the effects of actions that will be implemented over an extended period, it is important that persistent initial baselines be established.
+Re: Collaboration Support 20.
+The Board continue and build upon the improved collaboration and public outreach that has occurred to date on the CVFPP including, for example, the Coordinating Committee, the RFMPS, DWR outreach, etc. Re: Planning Using Measurable Objectives 21.
+The CVFPP 2017 Update seek to establish clearer links between the CS measurable objectives for flood risk and ecosystem at local state and federal planning efforts, so that those parallel efforts can more effectively advance shared Ecosystem and Flood Risk objectives.
+This will clarify how single or regional projects can accomplish the objectives of multiple agencies.
+Tracking Outcomes critical to have guidan of those needs can be implementation, oper measurable performan within the flood system development and basi after implementation success in these critica outcomes, the Adviso ce related to: a) estimated species and habitat needs; b) what subset achieved within the geographic extent of and through the ation, and management of the flood system; and c) what the nce objectives (for both ecosystem and flood benefits) are, by region m, to define success and guide and inform both regional project in level design.
+The CS can be used as one means, both before and of projects, to track outcomes, measure performance, and assess al areas (a-c) relative to CVFPP goals.
+In order to effectively track ry Committee respectfully recommends that: Hydraulic and Environmental 22.
+The Board addresses the need for establishment of environmental and hydraulic baselines for the purposes of outcome tracking.
+Baselines For the purposes of measuring and assessing the effects of actions that will be implemented over an extended period, it is important that persistent initial baselines be established.
 Re: Monitoring and Tracking Process 23.
-The Board develop and implement a transparent process, independent of environmental permitting, that applies the CS and measurable objectives for both ecosystem uplift and improved flood management to assess and track the contribution of future projects to a functional flood system.
+The Board develops and implements a transparent process, independent of environmental permitting, that applies the CS and measurable objectives for both ecosystem uplift and improved flood management to assess and track the contribution of future projects to a functional flood system.
 A primary opportunity of measurable objectives is the ability to track and quantify progress towards a desired outcome.
 The CVFPP, including the CS, provides a transparent vision for a functional flood system that simultaneously meets ecosystem and flood management objectives.
 This, in turn offers the Board the opportunity to track the progress of that vision being realized through time, as projects come before them, and to make recommendations, consistent with the objectives, that support and facilitate flood system function.
 That the CVFPP 2017 Update, to the extent possible, describe and provide guidance related to how flood system conditions, including both ecosystem and flood performance, should be monitored and tracked.
 Re: Hydraulic Setting 24.
 The CVFPP 2017 Update describe an ongoing process for assessing understanding of the hydraulic setting of the flood system, to help identify both: 1) maintenance needs to support flood conveyance and 2) where enhanced or modified habitat conditions can be safely accommodated from a hydraulic perspective.
 This will help to inform the planning of maintenance activities to allow better adaptive management of the system as a whole.
 It will generate better information to assess whether maintenance (e.g., sediment removal) to restore conveyance is hydraulically necessary.
 Similarly, such information will help to determine if deferral of maintenance or even enhancement of vegetative conditions for habitat purposes is feasible and not in conflict with conveyance goals.